liuhanzuo/DBpj2/README.md

 make submit-p1
 ```

+then manually add your report into the zip file, and submit to Web Learning.

 Here's some information about tests:

 For tests start with `SortedKeys`, the key is equal to the row id, so you can pass it without storing row id.